-The Ethics in Government Act of 1987, as amended, imposes a financial disclosure requirement on any state employee serving in a job title with an annual salary exceeding $88,256 (the filing threshold effective April 1, 2010).
+The Ethics in Government Act of 1987, as amended, imposes a financial disclosure requirement on any state employee serving in a job title with an annual salary exceeding $91,821 (the filing threshold as of April 1, 2015).
 The required statutory form is available in electronic (e-file) format and as a downloadable PDF.
-Financial disclosure statements are filed directly with the New York State Joint Commission on Public Ethics.
+Financial disclosure statements are filed directly with the New York State Joint Commission on Public Ethics (JCOPE).

-If an honorarium received is more than $1,000, it must be reported on Question 13 of the financial disclosure statement.
+If an honorarium received is more than $1,000, it must be reported on Question 13 of the financial disclosure statement for required filers.

 If you have any questions, you can visit the commission’s website at www.jcope.ny.gov or call the commission at (518) 408-3976.